kokestu/invasive-species-fieldtrip/mink-invasion.md

 importantly different [ecological
 niches](https://en.wikipedia.org/wiki/Ecological_niche) to the mink, with both being omnivorous and terrestrial.
-We will include these species in the model to make it more realistic, but taking account of the difference in diet and behaviour which should mean that they interact less with the species of interest.
+We will include these species in the model to make it more realistic.
+It is possible to adjust the model below to take account of the difference in diet and behaviour which would mean that they interact less with the species of interest (**TODO:** incorporate this?).

 ## The model